ICWeiner/FEUP-FSI/LOGBOOK11.md

 For this task we had to deploy a webiste with a certificate (https connection).

-For that, we start by edit the folder image_www updating the certs, dockerfile, and the config file.
+To achieve that, we start by editing the folder image_www updating the certs, dockerfile, and the config file.

 Dockerfile:
 ```shell